shakir-sust/MovieLens-HarvardX/README.md

 Movie Recommendation System: algorithm to predict user ratings of movies

-In this project we have developed a machine learning algorithm that predicts movie ratings based on the MovieLens dataset.
+In this project, a machine learning algorithm has been developed that predicts movie ratings based on the MovieLens dataset.

 This repository contains: